 In the last few years, auction prices for classic references have spiraled out of orbit into the realm of super-rich fiction.
 And with every unique or ultra rare model that breaks the previous record, the bar is raised for those that follow.

-It’s a fascinating time to be a Rolex collector, and nigh on impossible to predict what the future holds.
-But, for now, we’ve put together a list of the top five most expensive Rolexes ever sold.
+It’s a fascinating time to be a Rolex collector, and nigh impossible to predict what the future holds.
+But, for now, we’ve put together a list of the top most expensive Rolex watches ever sold.

 (And there’s literally no prizes for spotting the theme that runs through our list!)

 6. 1969 Rolex Daytona Ref.
 6263 ($2,001,562)